 January 27th, starting at 16:00 on Stage at Aalto Design Factory.

 PDP students and sponsors can come on-site and take part of the inspirational atmosphere.
 Global team members, family and friends can watch it trough the livestream.

 16:15 Presentations start (10 min each)

 17:05 Back to stage

 The Dos and the Don'ts:

 You will have 10 minutes to present your project.
-In these 10 minutes, your task is to ensure understanding of your audience.
-You wouldn't want to confuse them with too much detail, neither create more questions than you answer.
+In these 10 minutes, your task is to ensure the audience gains an understanding of your project.
+You wouldn't want to confuse them with too much detail, nor create more questions than you answer.
 As with all presentations, tailor-make your presentation for your audience.
-In this case PDP students and DF people.
+In this case PDP students, other teams sponsors and DF community people.
 Use supporting media such as images, videos, and sounds.
-We don't want to see slides which are a wall of text.
+We don't want to see slides that are a wall of text.
 The audience can only focus on one thing at a time: either read the text or listen to you.
 If you need to use text, please limit it to 6 bullet points maximum.
 Live demos are exciting yet risky since it might not work.
-Have one or two persons presenting.
+Have one or two persons present.